steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 **Using a Value**

-`outpost.extensions.tls.clientCertificate.key.password.value=password123`
+`agent.extensions.tls.clientCertificate.key.password.value=password123`

 **Using a Secret**

-`outpost.extensions.tls.clientCertificate.key.password.valueFrom.secretKeyRef.name=some-secret`\
+`agent.extensions.tls.clientCertificate.key.password.valueFrom.secretKeyRef.name=some-secret`\
-`outpost.extensions.tls.clientCertificate.key.password.valueFrom.secretKeyRef.key=some-key`
+`agent.extensions.tls.clientCertificate.key.password.valueFrom.secretKeyRef.key=some-key`

 #### Additional Certificate Authorities

-In case the extension uses custom CAs that are not known to the outpost agent, you can add them as well:
+In case the extension uses custom CAs that are not known to the agent, you can add them as well:

 **Using a Volume Mount**

 The volume in this sample refers to a config map, but any other volume config would work as well.

-`outpost.extraCertificates.fromVolume=extra-certs`\
+`agent.extraCertificates.fromVolume=extra-certs`\
-`outpost.extraVolumes[0].name=extra-certs`\
+`agent.extraVolumes[0].name=extra-certs`\
-`outpost.extraVolumes[0].configMap.name=self-signed-ca`
+`agent.extraVolumes[0].configMap.name=self-signed-ca`

 **Using Container Path**

 If you put the extra CAs into the container another way, you can specify the path to it:

-`outpost.extraCertificates.fromVolume=extra-certs`
+`agent.extraCertificates.fromVolume=extra-certs`
 {% endtab %}

 {% tab title="using Environment Variables" %}